mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 ### 1.1 Overview

 OData is a set of best practices for building REST APIs that standardizes many aspects of REST APIs.
 It describes how you should provide [filtering], [sorting], and [pagination] on your resources, as well as how you should provide nested data structures.
-Using OData best practices ensures that your APIs are compatible with tools like Excel and PowerBI out of the box (see [Expose Data to BI Tools Using OData](/howto/integration/exposing-data-to-bi-tools-using-odata/), and also ensures API clients have the ability to optimize payload size and minimize roundtrips to ensure the best possible usage performance.
+Using OData best practices ensures that your APIs are compatible with tools like Excel and PowerBI out of the box (see [Expose Data to BI Tools Using OData](/howto/integration/exposing-data-to-bi-tools-using-odata/)), and also ensures API clients have the ability to optimize payload size and minimize roundtrips for the best possible usage performance.

 Starting with Studio Pro [9.17](/releasenotes/studiopro/9.17/), you can now publish Non-Persistent Entities (NPE) as OData resources, and use microflows to define how your resources should be retrieved and stored.
 These functionalities enable you to build Mendix connectors for any service or data source you may have that are compatible with the [Data Hub Catalog](/data-hub/data-hub-catalog/) and [external entities](/refguide/external-entities/).
 Using these connectors, you can connect to any data available with the same ease and productivity as external entities.
 Organizations will also be able to provide the same discoverability and curation for these data sources in the Data Hub Catalog.